amberstar/State/Docs/About.md

 **A.** Typically an application has a user interface, a logic or controller, and a model layer.
 A model layer is the entire set of model items in your application that represent all of the data items of your application.

-**Q.** What is State?
+**Q.** What is STState?

-**A.** State is a light weight model framework written in Swift.
+**A.** STState is a light weight model framework written in Swift.
 It provides the API to save and load struct, enum, and protocol models to binary, plist, and JSON files.
 It allows you define one model, or an entire model layer.
 Models can be composed together in a one-to-one or one-to-many relationship.

-State is **not** a database.
+STState is **not** a database.
 Any add/delete/update functionality you need for your models themselves is up to you.
-State is focused on model composition and persistence.
+STState is focused on model composition and persistence.

-**Q.** What are the benefits of State vs. say a JSON parsing library?
+**Q.** What are the benefits of STState vs. say a JSON parsing library?

 **A.** JSON parsing libraries are more general in nature therefore the API is not as tightly focused on models themselves.
-State is focused on models specifically.
+STState is focused on models specifically.
 To that end it provides easy API for reading and writing JSON, Plists, and Binary files.
-State also has versioning and migration API built in to every model.
-In general State is designed for any application that has one, or hundreds of model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.
+STState also has versioning and migration API built in to every model.
+In general STState is designed for any application that has one, or hundreds of model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.

 Other Benefits Include: